Painting the Traditional Way

 Sometimes, depending on the composition of the painting, it may be necessary to paint the background before the main subject or the foreground objects.

-It also depends on the objective the artist is trying to achieve.
+It depends on the objective the artist is trying to achieve.
 How detailed or important should the background be, relative to the foreground, the subject or the focal point?

 Of course, an object would look weird just floating in space.
 So even very minimalist surroundings add credibility to your subject.
 Cast shadows and perspective help to ground the subject and create three dimensional space.